JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 # New `public` keyword
 *Lilith Hafner*

-In previous Julia versions there was no "programmatic way" of knowing if an unexported name was considered part of the public API or not.
+In previous Julia versions, there was no "programmatic way" of knowing if an unexported name was considered part of the public API or not.
 Instead, the guideline was basically that if it was not in the manual then it was not public which was a bit underwhelming.
 To remedy that, there is now a `public` keyword in Julia that can be used to indicate that an unexported name is part of the public API.
-Whether a name is public or not can now be checked with the (public) method `Base.ispublic(m::Module, name::Symbol)` and this is for example used by the help system in the REPL to indicate if a documented name is non-public:
+Whether a name is public or not can now be checked with the (public) method `Base.ispublic(m::Module, name::Symbol)`, and this is for example used by the help system in the REPL to indicate if a documented name is non-public:

 ```